capotej/franchise/README.markdown

 # Franchise

 Franchise is a "framework" for managing debian based chef-solo installs.
 After pasting around various bits from different projects, I extracted them into a common generator, allowing you to create franchises easily.
+For an example of this structure see [monitorbox](http://github.com/capotej/monitorbox).

 ### Dependencies
 * gem install berksfile (ruby 1.9 only)